lit/lit-element/docs/_guide/properties.md

 LitElement manages your declared properties and their corresponding attributes.
 By default, LitElement will:

-* Update the element when any declared property changes.
+* Ensure that an element update is scheduled when any declared property changes.
 * Capture instance values for declared properties.
-Apply any values set before the browser registers a custom element definition.
+Apply any property values that are set before the browser registers a custom element definition.
 * Set up an observed (not reflected) attribute with the lowercased name of each property.
 * Handle attribute conversion for properties declared as type `String`, `Number`, `Boolean`, `Array`, and `Object`.
-* Create default accesors for declared properties, which automatically request updates.
 * Use direct comparison (`oldValue !== newValue`) to test for property changes.
 * Apply any property options and accessors declared by a superclass.